General Design Principles¶

 Further Deviations from Base R¶

-stringi can be used as a replacement of the existing string processing functions.
+stringi can be used as a replacement for the existing string processing functions.
 Also, it offers many facilities not available in base R. Except for being fully vectorised with respect to all crucial arguments, propagating missing values and empty vectors consistently, and following coherent naming conventions, our functions deviate from their classic counterparts even further.

 Portability Issues in Base R.